INRIA/scikit-learn-mooc/slides/linear_model.md

 poorly.

 The solution is to regularize the model: to foster less complex solutions.
-For this purpose, a linear model can be regularized by slightly biasing to choose smaller weights for almost a similar fit.
-This way the coefficient of the features be very close to zero, unless they are really required by the model to reduce a comparatively large fraction of the training error.
+For this purpose, a linear model can be regularized by slightly biasing it to choose smaller weights for an almost similar fit.
+This forces the coefficients of the features to be very close to zero, unless they are really required to reduce a comparatively large fraction of the training error.

 The `Ridge` estimator does this in scikit-learn.

 This model comes with a complexity parameter that controls the amount of regularization.
 This parameter is named `alpha`.
-The larger the value of `alpha`, the greater the bias, and thus the smaller the coefficients.
+The larger the value of `alpha`, the greater the regularization, and thus the smaller the coefficients.

 ---
 class: split-40